noisrucer/girok/README.md

 Girok works fluently with `MacOS` and `Linux` users.
 It also works with `Windows` but some features and UIs might break.

+p.s) Since I launched the project a couple days ago, you might feel a little bit of lag for `showtask` operation, especially when you have many data.
+I'm working on optimizing the speed to enhance your experience!

 # 🤖 Version `0.1.10` is released now!

+To see the current version, enter `girok --version`.

 ### Upgrade with `pip install girok --upgrade`